 The key to being successful in music literacy/sight-singing is being consistent and not giving up.

-For my choral program, Smartmusic’s time has come and gone.
-I will miss having the automated grading, but I now believe I can give more to my students with Sight Reading Factory.
+For my choral program, SmartMusic’s time has come and gone.
+I will miss having the automated grading, but Sight Reading Factory has significantly more upside for my students.

-I’ve written several previous posts on Sight Reading Factory, as it has been key to the development of my choral program.
+I’ve written several previous posts on Sight Reading Factory.
+This product has been key to the development of my choral program.
 Check out these below.